 London events in December

-The final stretch of 2025 is upon us.
-And now that we’ve said so long to summer, London’s institutions have begun to enter full festive planning mode.
-In a matter of months, the city’s skies will be sparkling with Christmas lights, its venues will fill up with classic Christmas tunes and its streets will be lined with colourful Christmas markets.
-Of course, December isn’t just about Christmas, and there’s plenty more brilliant things to do besides all the festive stuff.
+The final stretch of 2025 is upon us, and London is looking mighty festive in the run-up to Christmas.
+The skies are be sparkling with Christmas lights, the capital’s venues are filling up with Christmas pantos and carol services, and the streets are lined with colourful Christmas markets and twinkling trees.
+But December isn’t just about Christmas, and there’s plenty more brilliant things to do besides all the festive stuff.
 Notably, the acclaimed Bengal Tiger at the Baghdad Zoo is making its UK debut, it’s the first full month of the Design Museum’s hotly-anticipated Wes Anderson exhibition and the last full month of the bonkers jukebox musical Titanique.
 Plus, there are the ice-skating rinks, the winter pop-ups and the chilly winter walks followed by cosy pub hangouts.
 And that’s before we even get on to New Year’s Eve!
 Here’s our guide to the finest events, parties, cultural happenings and things to do in London over December 2025.
-RECOMMENDED: Time Out’s definitive London events calendar.
+London’s best things to do in December at a glance: 🧀 Best for foodies: Future of Food, Science Museum 🎭 Best for thespians: Ballet Shoes, National Theatre 🎬 Best for cinephiles: Backyard Cinema, Bermondsey 🎹 Best for aesthetes: Wes Anderson: The Exhibition, Design Museum 🧛 Best for night owls: Christmas lights, citywide 📚 Best for families: Winter Funland, Kensington RECOMMENDED: Time Out’s definitive London events calendar.

 The best things to do on Boxing Day 2025 in London